education

 wilderness

-I’ve taught extensively about wilderness from within a city—after all, wildernesses were designed as counterparts to modern cities.
+I’ve taught extensively about wilderness from within a city—after all, legal wildernesses were designed as counterparts to modern cities.
 The two depend on one another.
-The residents of cities provide fiscal and political resources to governments that construct wildernesses, and wildernesses provide ecosystem services—including some psychological ones— to residents of cities.
-I worked on refiguring that design so it functions more equitably among city-dwelling humans.
+The residents of cities provide fiscal and political resources to governments that construct wildernesses, and wildernesses provide ecosystem services—including some psychological ones—to residents of cities.
+I worked on refiguring that design so it functions more equitably among humans.
+Below, I’ll discuss wilderness, my roles, and what inspires me.
+Note: I write as an individual and not at all as a representative of the United States government.

-Along with other celebrations, the United States Forest Service (USFS) marked the 50th anniversary of the signing of the Wilderness Act—as well as the Civil Rights Act which also passed in 1964—by setting up an Urban Ranger Station and inaugurating the annual Visions of the Wild Festival in Vallejo CA in 2014.
+In 2014, I helped the United States Forest Service (USFS) mark the 50th anniversary of the signing of the Wilderness Act, and the Civil Rights Act which also passed in 1964.
+I served as a ranger in the first ever urban Ranger Station and a coordinator for the inaugural Visions of the Wild Festival, both in Vallejo, California.
 Vallejo houses one of the ten USFS regional offices and is considered the most racially diverse city in the United States.
-I served as an intern for both endeavors, then as a contractor with the Forest Service to sustain the first and only Urban Ranger Station for an additional six months after the festival.
-For 18 months, the Station functioned as Festival headquarters and a community hub.
-I chose to volunteer with subsequent Visions of the Wild Festivals and the eventually-Mobile Urban Ranger Station until I moved from Vallejo in 2018.
+After a year, having learned what an administrative strain contracting with the federal government placed on my small business, Little Bird Gardening, I chose to volunteer with subsequent Visions of the Wild Festivals and the eventually-Mobile Urban Ranger Station.
+Volunteering felt more sustainable.
+I continued until I moved from Vallejo in 2018.

 In the keynote address to the first Festival, Corrina Gould reminded the audience that Chocheno speakers had no word for wilderness, nor a particular need for one, “because it was everywhere” prior to colonization.
-Indeed, the Wilderness Act designates land that will remain “untrammelled by Man.”
+Indeed, the Wilderness Act legally designates land that will remain “untrammelled by Man.”
 To trammel means to restrict or impede the free action of something.
-Many ecosystems in North America flourished with human versions of ecosystem engineering for thousands of years, blessedly untrammelled.
-Clear-cutting, paving, strip-mining, swamp-draining, toxin-dumping, and fire suppression are the ecological impediments of concern, with settlers as the most common and egregious perpetrators.
-This isn't even to mention attack on and exclusion of people who tend the land.
-Wilderness is best part of deciding if, when, or where to perform the list of mechanical engineering activities.
-It is one legal tool available for the coordination of healthy ecosystems.
+Gould pointed out that many ecosystems in North America flourished with human versions of ecosystem engineering for thousands of years, blessedly untrammelled: no mass clear-cutting, no paving, no strip-mining, no swamp-draining, no toxin-dumping, no rampant fire supressing.
+No mass murdering and excluding people who tend the land.
+Wilderness, everywhere.
+Today, the Wilderness Act offers one tool available for the coordination of healthy communities.
+Ecosystems and civil rights still require further care.
+I work and hope for communities to nurture autonomy and interdependence: that wilderness.

 systems thinking